vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 The figure shows the characters involved in the match on the x-axis, and the characters to which items will be recommended on the y-axis.
 The heat map represents the influence that the champions had on a specific one to generate the recommendation.
 For example, <i>Zed</i> is heavily influenced by his opponent <i>Syndra</i>, and that explains why the <i>Maw of Malmortius</i> item were recommended.

+## User Survey

+In order to get insights from LoL players about the relevance of our recommendations and the visualization, we conducted a preliminary survey.
+The survey consisted of showing subjects four cases similar to the one displayed in Figure abouve.
+Subjects were told that they belonged to the Blue team and that they were facing the Red team.
+Then they had to judge the quality of the recommendations for the Blue team and the usefulness of the explanations provided by the heatmap.

+As a result, we observe that people have a fairly positive perception of the relevance of the recommendation, but this perception seems to be more favorable for less experienced users.

 ## Final Remarks

 ## Citation